SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 9 damage
 > - **17+:** 11 damage; A < 3 bleeding (save ends)
 >
 > **Effect:** This ability ignores cover and concealment.
-The arachnite chooses one of the following damage types when making the strike: acid, cold, fire, lightning, poison, psychic, or sonic
+The arachnite chooses one of the following damage types when making the strike: acid, cold, fire, lightning, poison, psychic, or sonic.
 >
 > **2 Malice:** The arachnite can use this ability as if they were in the space of any ally within distance.